zoeyj3/2216_documentation/docs/create-diagrams.md

 #### Draw a Floating Connector

-Floating connectors move around the perimeter of your shape as you move it around the drawing canvas, or change the route that the connector takes.
+Floating connectors automatically adjust their position as shapes move or their connecting paths change.

-1. Hover over the source shape until you see the light direction arrows appear.
+1. Hover over the source shape until directional arrows appear.

-2. Move your mouse cursor over the direction arrow you want to draw the connector from, then drag the connector out from the arrow towards the target shape.
+2. Move your cursor over the arrow in the direction you want to create a connection.

+3. Drag the connector from the source shape to the target shape.

-3. Hover over the target shape and release when the outline of the shape is blue.
+4. Release when the target shape’s outline turns blue.

 ![Floating connector](assets/create-diagrams/draw-floating-connector.gif "How to draw a floating connector")

 #### Draw a Fixed Connector

-Fixed connectors stay attached to a fixed point on your shape, even when you move the shape around the drawing canvas.
+Fixed connectors stay attached to a specific point on a shape, regardless of movement.

-1. Hover over the source shape until you see the little crosses, connection points, around the shape perimeter.
+1. Hover over the source shape to reveal connection points (small crosses along the perimeter).

-2. Drag a connector from the connection point on the source shape towards the target shape.
+2. Drag a connector from a connection point on the source shape.

-3. Hover over the target shape until you see the connection points, then hover over one of the connection points until it is highlighted in green, and release to attach the connector.
+3. Hover over the target shape until its connection points appear.

+4. Position the cursor over a connection point until it highlights green, then release to attach the connector.

 ![Fixed connector](assets/create-diagrams/draw-fixed-connector.gif "How to draw a fixed connector")

 ### Add Labels

-Short labels on shapes make it easier to understand a diagram quickly.

 #### Add a Shape Label

+Shape labels on shapes make it easier to understand a diagram quickly.

 1. Click on a shape and type the text to add a new or replace a label.
-2. Press Enter (Linux/Windows) or Control + Enter (Mac) to save the label.
+2. Press `Enter` (Linux/Windows) or `Control + Enter` (Mac) to save the label.

 ![Shape label](assets/create-diagrams/add-shape-label.gif "How to add a shape label")

-**Tip:** Press Shift + Enter to add a line break in a label.
+**Tip:** Press `Shift + Enter` to add a line break in a label.

 #### Add a Connector Label

 You can add more than one label to a connector - at the source end, the target end, and in the middle.

-- Double click in the position you want to add a text label there.
+1. **Double-click* at the desired location on the connector to add a label.
-- To reposition the connector label text, click on the label, then drag the small yellow diamond to a new position.
+2. To reposition the label, click on it and drag the `small yellow diamond` to a new position.

 ![Connector label](assets/create-diagrams/add-connector-label.gif "How to add a connector label")